18 Best Cascading Plants For A Wall Garden

 If you want to make your wall garden do double duty as a beautiful centerpiece while still growing plants that will fill your dinner table, these are the plants for you!

-Keep in mind that these plants all do their best when they have six to eight hours or more of direct sunlight daily.
+Keep in mind that these plants all do their best when they have 6 to 8 hours or more of direct sunlight daily.

 Strawberries

-A favorite summer fruit, strawberries are shoo-ins for a wall-garden that gets plenty of sun.
+A favorite summer fruit, strawberries are shoo-ins for a wall garden that gets plenty of sunlight.
 They have shallow root systems that can grow almost anywhere.
 They will spread all down your wall as the plants send out runners as they grow.

-Strawberries like well-drained, sandy soil, and regular fertilization with a good organic fertilizer.
-You will need to water for just a few days.
+Strawberries like well-drained, sandy soil and regular fertilization with a good organic fertilizer.
+You will need to water them for just a few days.

 Indeterminate cherry tomatoes are a vining type of plant that will grow multiple vines to cover your garden wall.

-The vines will need to be trellised in some fashion to promote good airflow and keep the vines orderly.
+The vines must be trellised in some fashion to promote good airflow and keep the vines orderly.

 Provide a good fertilizer and water thoroughly every other day as needed to keep the soil moist.